thmsbfft/oryoki/USER-MANUAL.md

 Show rough loading times and loading state.
 Recording mutes notifications.

 # Web plugins
 Web plugins allow to execute bits of local js on a specific domain name when visiting it.
-Web plugins are by default located in `Application Support/Oryoki/Web Plugins` but you can set a custom path (like `./js`) in the preferences.
+You can set a custom path (like `./js`) for the plugins in the preferences.